Setting Up Alert-Driven Trading

 Advanced: GVT Integration

-For semi-automated trading, enable alertsGVT = true.
+For semi-automated trading, enable "Set GVT".
 Each alert sets a MetaTrader Global Variable that other EAs can read.

 Example Setup Summary